Part 3: Trust Region Optimization via Sequence Masking

 1. Out-of-Distribution (OOD) High-Weight Samples: Extremely high importance weights ($\rho \gg C$) often correspond to samples outside the behavior policy’s support—numerical errors or distribution shift artifacts.
 Clipping these samples still includes them in the gradient update.
 Solution: Enforce a Hard Trust Region via Rejection/Masking (Seq-MIS).

 2. Length-Dependent Rejection Bias: The importance ratio $\rho(y) = \prod_t \rho_t$ grows exponentially with sequence length $T$, causing systematic rejection of long sequences regardless of per-step quality.
-Solution: Geometric Rejection Sampling (Geo-RS), which enforces a Per-Token Trust Region using a length-normalized KL divergence criterion.
+Solution: Geometric Sequence Masking (Geo-Mask), which enforces a Per-Token Trust Region using a length-normalized KL divergence criterion.

 Citation